 Erythromycin treats the well-known Lyme disease, Chlamydia, Syphilis and various infections of the respiratory system and middle ear.
 Nonetheless, it must be mentioned that Erythromycin can trigger several unpleasant side effects, from diarrhea and vomiting to nausea and severe abdominal pain.
 Even so, it is still great to have this survival antibiotic around, just in case!

 Doxycycline has the same effects as Erythromycin.
 Doxycycline can treat some dangerous illnesses such as Malaria or Typhus.
 This antibiotic must never be used by pregnant/nursing women or children.
 You’ll also need to drink a lot of water while on Doxycycline.
 This Antibiotic can be found as “Fish Cycline”, and although not intended for humans, it can still be used with little issue (unless of course expired).
-Here’s a short video everyone should watch about using fish/animal Antibiotics for human use:

 To sum it up, you don’t need to have all 9 survival antibiotics when you travel – you only need two or three types that cover the widest variety of infections, just to stay on the safe side.
 They should be kept in the refrigerator to expand their lifespan (without freezing them, as this affects their efficacy).
 These antibiotics are cost-effective and they can save your life or the life of somebody dear to your heart, so make sure you do not neglect them!
-It is better to have them and not need them, than to need them and not to find them at a looted/plundered rug store.
+It is better to have them and not need them, than to need them and not to find them at a looted/plundered drug store.